 Adults without a 329 card can’t legally consume weed in private or public.

 Is weed legal in Hawaii now?
 Yes, weed is legal in Hawaii for medical purposes, but currently is illegal for recreational use.

 We can’t say for sure that Senate Bill 686 will become law anytime soon, but we can hope.
 Until the Hawaii weed laws are updated, adults will have to wait to possess, consume, and cultivate legally.

-Remember, you can buy marijuana seeds online that are ungerminated now!
+Remember, you can buy marijuana seeds in Hawaii online that are ungerminated now!